 Storage

 Cryptocurrencies are stored in digital wallets, which can be either software or hardware-based.
-Software wallets are typically free and easy to use, but they may be less secure than hardware wallets, which are physical devices that store your private keys offline.
+Software wallets are typically available to use, but they may be less secure than hardware wallets, which are physical devices that store your private keys offline.

 Frequently Asked Questions